 You can charge your car at home with a home-charging kit so you don’t have to leave the house to refuel.
 Plus, there are a growing number of charging points becoming available across the UK — from motorways to shopping centres.
 Electric cars also produce fewer emissions than petrol or diesel vehicles, making them a lot better for the environment.
 Some top-level EVs are also starting to out-perform petrol and diesel cars in terms of speed, handling and comfort.

 These benefits come with one small drawback: the mileage allowance you can claim for using an electric or hybrid car for business purposes.

 Can You Claim Mileage for Electric Cars?

-The good news is that tax-free Mileage Allowance Payments (MAPs) –– used to reimburse business mileage clocked up by employees using their own vehicles for work –– apply to all cars and vans no matter what fuel they use.
+The good news is that tax-free Mileage Allowance Payments (MAPs) –– used to reimburse business mileage clocked up by employees using their own vehicles for work –– apply to all cars and vans, other than fully electric ones, no matter what fuel they use.

-Employees with electric cars can, therefore, claim the same tax-free Approved Mileage Allowance Payments (AMAPs) as petrol or diesel cars.
+Employees with hybridc cars can, therefore, claim the same tax-free Approved Mileage Allowance Payments (AMAPs) as petrol or diesel cars.
 Some things to note:

 - Employees can claim 45p per mile for the first 10,000 business miles in the financial year, and 25p per mile thereafter.